DuckTales (2017 TV series): Accolades

+Spin-off

+The showrunners pitched a Darkwing Duck reboot as a spin-off of the show.
+However, the pitch was ultimately rejected in favor of an unrelated revival series in collaboration with Point Grey Pictures.
+In a YouTube interview, original Darkwing Duck series creator Tad Stones said that the DuckTales showrunners did "an entire Darkwing presentation" but were told the studio was planning on doing something "more limited."
+The crew later "rejiggered" the pitch, however it was rejected with Disney wanting to "put it out there to other people."

+In 2020, Den of Geek interviewed the showrunners and asked a question regarding a possible Darkwing Duck spin-off, and stated that the showrunners were "evasive in their answers".
+The same question was later asked by Screen Rant, with co-executive producer Francisco Angones responding with "We love these characters and have so many more stories to tell with them.
+We'd love to keep exploring those stories in whatever format as long as we can."

+Theme parks

+In 2019, Disney announced that DuckTales World Showcase Adventure was coming to EPCOT, replacing Phineas and Ferb: Agent P's World Showcase Adventure.
+The project was delayed due to Walt Disney World closing for COVID-19; it was eventually released on December 16, 2022.
+As part of Toontown's reimagining in 2023, statues of Huey, Dewey, Louie, and Webby were added to Donald's Boat, where they can be seen through the boat's portholes at Donald's Duck Pond.

+In 2024, concept art for a proposed DuckTales attraction at Toontown was leaked, set to replace Roger Rabbit's Car Toon Spin.
+The concept art reportedly revealed that the ride's story would have featured a battle against Magica De Spell.
+However, the project never materialized, with the source citing the COVID-19 pandemic as the reason.

 Printed media

 Prose books

-In 2018, Disney Press published "DuckTales: Solving Mysteries and Rewriting History!", a companion book covering the majority of season one, as seen from the perspective of Scrooge, Huey, Dewey, Louie, and Webby.
+In 2018, Disney Press published DuckTales: Solving Mysteries and Rewriting History!, a companion book covering the majority of season one, as seen from the perspective of Scrooge, Huey, Dewey, Louie, and Webby.
 It is written by Rob Renzetti and show writer Rachel Vine.

 Art book

 In 2022, Ken Plume revealed he was working on a DuckTales art book.
-Titled "The Art of DuckTales", the book was published by Dark Horse Comics and released on October 24, 2022.
+Titled The Art of DuckTales, the book was published by Dark Horse Comics and released on October 24, 2022.

 Comics

 A comic book series based on the show was published by IDW Publishing from 2017 until 2020, with Joe Caramagna, Joey Cavalieri and Steve Behling sharing writing duties, and Luca Usai, Gianfranco Florio and others providing the art.
-Ducktales #0 was released on July 19, 2017, and #1 of the monthly series followed on September 27.
+DuckTales #0 was released on July 19, 2017, and #1 of the monthly series followed on September 27.

 The individual issues are also collected in trade paperbacks: